Facebook is a great tool for staying connected with friends and family.

 However, it does have the potential to be so much more!

 Following these 15 mental health accounts can help educate and inspire you.

-Since this is Facebook, you can also share the knowledge with someone else on your feed who might really need it.
+Since this is Facebook, you can share the knowledge with someone else on your feed who might need it.

-Don’t forget to also check out these Facebook accounts you will want to follow today.
+Don’t forget to check out these Facebook accounts you will want to follow today.